 If you are a European citizen from a member country of the European Free Trade Association (EFTA), the process is relatively straightforward.
 You are allowed to come to Switzerland and look for a job for a period of 3 months without holding an authorization.
 However, you must declare your arrival to authorities within 14 days.
 If your work contract is temporary and for less than a year, you will be granted a L permit (short-term).
-If it goes over a year or has an indefinite term, you will be granted a B permit, to be renewed regularly.
+If the contract goes over a year or has an indefinite term, you will be granted a B permit.

 If you are a non-European citizen seeking a work permit, things are more complex as explained in our article “Obtaining a work permit for non-European citizens”.
 You must first find a job from your country of residence and secure a position before coming to Switzerland.

 It is your employer who applies for your permit, after having proved that no one else on the European and Swiss job market matched the advertised position (art.
 21 LEI).
 You must wait until the application has been approved before being able to travel to Switzerland to start working.
 The process can take up to 6 months.
-Your application is evaluated by the SMOE (Service de la main d’oeuvre étrangère) in Geneva or Service de l’Emploi in Vaud before being sent to the SEM in Bern for a final decision.
+Your application is evaluated by cantonal work authorities before being sent to the SEM in Bern for a final decision.

 For non-EU citizens, obtaining a B permit for an independent activity can be challenging.
 The business must have a strong economic interest for Switzerland and the applicant must prove that is presence is required on a long-term basis to operate the business.
 Proof of sufficient financial means will be required as well as a solid business plan showing that the business will be financially sustainable (art.
 19 LEI).